 - Don’t have goals…have a system.
 Download and read this book by Scott Adams.
 It will make you laugh and realise its ok to fail….because of course you feel a failure?
 It will give you career structure.

 - You will hate this part – register your unemployment.
 All done online initially.
-The important part is you have paid in….now it’s time to take out.
+In other words you have paid in….now it’s time to take out.

 - Evaluate….what is it you really want to do.
 I mean REALLY want to do.
 What job is right for me?

-Result?
-I was 10kgs lighter, stopped smoking, had started an emergency fund, received twice the payout the company initially offered, a personal letter of reference and all bonus, holiday pay and expenses paid up in full.
-I wasn’t exhausted or burnt out & had quality time for my kids.
+I was 10kgs lighter and stopped smoking.
+I started an emergency fund and received twice the payout the company initially offered.
+Additionally, I received a personal letter of reference and all bonus, holiday pay and expenses paid up in full.
+Furthermore, I wasn’t exhausted or burnt out & had quality time for my kids.
 Oh and I was already planning my next position.
-Nine months later I started my new role approx £30k more than my previous role and a bonus system of an additional £30k per annum.
-The first thing that struck me was I had been underpaid for 11 years!
+Nine months later I started my new role at approx £30k more than my previous role.
+In addition, I had a bonus system of an extra £30k per annum.
+In comparison, the first thing that struck me was I had been underpaid for 11 years!

 The mantra of my story is…….use your inner intuition.
 Be brave…..all will be well in the end.
 If not…it’s not the end.
 All things change and nothing is constant….you will go on to bigger AND better things.

 Structure is the key and gut feel are your signposts.